 - how to recognise, assess and reduce risk in conflict situations and problem-solving techniques when resolving conflict

 Method of Assessment:

-- Practical observation: the practical assessment is completed throughout the course delivery.
-This ongoing practical assessment requires learners to demonstrate the completion of an evidential statement alongside searching and using communication devices.
-The learner is also practically assessed in conflict management during scenario training.
-The practical assessment will be recorded in line with the new requirements using the practical matrix within the Assessment Pack.
+- Practical observations: the practical assessment is completed throughout the course delivery.
+This ongoing practical assessment requires you to demonstrate the completion of an evidential statement alongside searching and using communication devices.
+You will also be assessed practically in conflict management during scenario training.
+All practical assessments need to be video recorded.

 Further learning routes could include: